 The Lackawanna Railroad discontinued some of their ferry service after World War II, and we were able to secure the upper ferry concourse at the Hoboken Terminal.
 At this site we built the largest model railroad in the world at that time.
 In 1958, the Society was evicted again, this time by the United States Postal Service.
 The concourse was going to serve as a mail sorting area.
 But after the railroads were dismantled, the USPS decided to let the airlines handle first class mail.
 The concourse was never occupied and we were invited to move back.
 By that time, however, we had purchased our own building and moved to our current location in Carlstadt, NJ.

-The building in Carlstadt was renovated and made ready for housing a model railroad club.
-A workshop was built for the membership which included lathes, milling machines, drill presses, band saws, a table saw, and a spray booth.
+The building in Carlstadt was renovated and made ready for housing a model railroad society.
+A workshop was built for the which included lathes, milling machines, drill presses, band saws, a table saw, and a spray booth.
 We also began a library, to archive model railroading and railroads.
 And we also began two new layouts, one in O scale the other in HO.

 The HO railroad is known as the Union, Hoboken, and Overland.
 The railroad went through three revisions and was totally ripped out in 1985.
 The new railroad is designed to be a walk around layout.
 There is a two track mainline with a branch line that has plenty of industries to be serviced.
 A large freight yard was also constructed and includes an operating hump yard for sorting out cars.
 All track is hand laid with code 83 rail on wooden ties.
 There are 237 switches all powered by Tortoise motors.
 Overall the railroad is about 5.5 scale miles.
 Our most recent improvements to the UH & O include a prototypical signaling system, the addition of digital control system (DCC) for the entire railroad and installation of an interlocking connecting the main line, branch and flat yard.